 NCC is also working to protect and maintain important corridors that allow safe passage for bears and other wide-ranging animals between habitats.
 The Frog Bear Conservation Corridor in the Creston Valley helps connect the isolated South Selkirk grizzly bear population with other bear populations to the east and south.
 Similarly, the Luxor Linkage Conservation Area, in the Columbia Valley helps provide safe passage for grizzly bears moving across the valley between the Purcell and Rocky mountains.

 Supporting grizzly bear research in BC

 In the West Chilcotin, NCC supported research that collected hair samples in the Tatlayoko Valley and along the upper Chilko River between 2006 and 2008.
 These data allowed scientists to more accurately estimate populations in the area and will help direct resource and conservation decisions in the future.
 During this study, 21 different grizzly bears (11 males and 10 females) were detected on NCC property.
-That’s thirty-nine percent (39%) of the bears captured in Tatlayoko Valley that were found on NCC property at least once during the study!
+That’s 39 per cent of the bears captured in Tatlayoko Valley that were found on NCC property at least once during the study!